 Targeting those at the highest risk of digital exclusion, the WMCA will work with local authorities and community partners to help residents improve their access to public services, increase their employment chances by learning digital skills and reduce isolation amongst vulnerable members of society.

-Solihull Council can assist local partner organisations by providing you with laptops, Chromebooks, and can also fund additional aids and adaptations to support your work with priority groups.
+Solihull Council can assist local partner organisations by providing you with Chromebooks and can also fund additional aids and adaptations to support your work with priority groups.
+Due to demand, no more laptops or mifi dongles are available.

 Applications from individual residents are not accepted, this scheme is for local partner organisations.